uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Kevin Takahide Lee, an intergenerational Survivor of the internment of Japanese Canadians during the Second World War, said,

 > I acknowledge that we are on Coast Salish lands.
-It was also on these very lands here at the PNE [Pacific National Exhibition fairgrounds] that my family was held during the war before being sent to the internment camp.
+It was also on these very lands here at the =|PNE=Pacific National Exhibition= [Pacific National Exhibition fairgrounds] that my family was held during the war before being sent to the internment camp.
-It is my parents and grandparents who are Survivors… [They] never talked about what happened in the internment camps … even after the Japanese-Canadian redress happened … hearing these stories from our Elders is very rare… When I was four or five, I came here to the PNE as most families do… When it came to going inside the barn here, just two doors away, my grandmother would not come in.
+It is my parents and grandparents who are Survivors… [They] never talked about what happened in the internment camps … even after the Japanese-Canadian redress happened … hearing these stories from our Elders is very rare… When I was four or five, I came here to the =|PNE=Pacific National Exhibition= as most families do… When it came to going inside the barn here, just two doors away, my grandmother would not come in.
 That’s because that livestock building was used to hold her and other women and children, during the war, for months… When I was a child, I couldn’t comprehend this, but as an adult, I understand…